 Yay!
 Today is the first official day of autumn.
 Happy Fall my dear friends.
 Are you guys thrilled for the colors?

 As warm food season is here again, so there should be some comfy food too.
 And for me, it can’t get any better than a curry.
 So are we on for a curry at this beginning of the autumn?
 I told about the beauty of autumn and my love for the autumn colors **here and here.

 Sending you some cool breeze:

 I am just loving the fact that the days are getting colder but still sunny and bright.
 This makes me love this season even more.
 I mean cold winds, beautiful colors, and sunny weather.
 Isn’t it dreamy?
 Who wouldn’t love this sight?
 But for those who are still struggling with the hot weather, I wish you get some cooler winds soon.

 Well, it’s not that I need an excuse to make a curry.
 But this one is my family’s favorite.
 Husband and Little A go gaga over this egg curry.
 I always keep hard boiled eggs in my fridge, so it is also convenient to cook.

 Related: Indian Style Triple Egg Fried Rice

-Some days when Abhishek comes home after work, he says: “I am really very tired and super hungry today, and I want something really filler for dinner tonight.”
+Some days when Husband comes home after work, he says: “I am really very tired and super hungry today, and I want something really filler for dinner tonight.”

 Me: “What do you want for dinner?
 Any specific choices?”